 All students studying for certain science and technology programmes in the UK must now apply for ATAS (Academic Technology Approval Scheme) clearance before starting their studies.

 We encourage enquiries and applications from disabled applicants and students, including those with specific learning impairments.
 The University's aim is to create an environment which enables disabled students to participate fully in the mainstream of university life.
 The Student Disability Service gives a general guide to facilities for disabled students and information on access to specific support can be provided on request.

-You may be required submit further documentation.
-For example references need to be dated within one year of the start of your studies, these may need to be renewed if a deferral means they are out of date, and English Language Certificates must be dated within two and a half years of the start of your studies, these may need to be renewed if a deferral means they are out of date.
+English Language Certificates must be dated within two years of the start of your studies, these may need to be renewed if a deferral means they are out of date.